-After breakfast, we’ll set off for Wairakei arriving at the Aratiatia Dam in time to see the gates opening to watch thousands of liters of water as its released from the Dam creating a spectacular flow through a narrow gorge.
+We’ll set off for Wairakei after breakfast, arriving at the Aratiatia Dam on time to see the gates open and release thousands of liters of water, creating a spectacular flow through a narrow gorge.

-Sit back and relax as we cruise by boat upstream to the Huka Falls, learning along about local history, fauna and flora.
-Once at the Falls the boat gets up close enough for you to feel the spray on your face as you snap some photos.
+Sit back and relax as we cruise upstream to the Huka Falls and discover local history, fauna, and flora.
+The boat gets close enough to the falls to feel the spray on your face as you take epic photos.

-Lunch will be at the Lava Glass Café followed by a glass blowing demonstration - a fascinating process.
-Afterwards you can visit the garden to see glass sculptures in different shapes and sizes brightening up the landscape.
+Lunch is at the Lava Glass Café, followed by a glass-blowing demonstration - a fascinating process.
+Visit the garden afterward and marvel at the glass sculptures that brighten the landscape.

-While at the Wairakei Terraces, we'll take an easy scenic walk around a geothermal walkway, with hot water bubbling and geysers spurting over silica terraces amongst the bush.
-Then you can hop into your swimsuit and enjoy a hot soak in the healing and therapeutic pools.
+We'll take an easy scenic walk along a geothermal walkway at the Wairakei Terraces and discover hot bubbling water and geysers gushing over silica terraces amongst the bush.
+Get into your swimsuit and enjoy a hot soak in the healing, therapeutic pools.

-On our way back to Rotorua, we'll drive via Lake Taupo for a brief stop.
-On a clear day the views across the lake to the mountains are breathtaking.
+On our return to Rotorua, we'll drive via Lake Taupo for a brief stop.
+On a clear day, the view across the lake and its mountainous backdrop is breathtaking.

-Once back in Rotorua, you'll have a free evening to dine at your leisure.
-Eat Street is just around the corner, offering plenty of choice or you may prefer to dine at the hotel.
+Back in Rotorua, you're free to dine at your leisure.
+Eat Street is just around the corner.
+It offers plenty of choices, or you may prefer to dine at the hotel.

 Soak at the geothermal pools

 Arriving at Tikitere, you will walk through clouds of geothermic steam and discover New Zealand’s most active geothermal reserve and mud spa, more commonly known as Hell's Gate.
-Māori warriors used to heal their battle-scarred bodies here and for the past 100 years it has been a mecca for visitors who find the nutrient-rich waters and mud excellent for rejuvenating skin and easing inflammation.
-Spend the morning soaking in the healing sulphur pool, exfoliate in the mud, stroll through the geothermal bushland coming away feeling refreshed.
+Māori warriors used to heal their battle-scarred bodies here.
+For the last hundred years, it has been a mecca for visitors who find the nutrient-rich waters and mud excellent for rejuvenating skin and easing inflammation.
+Spend the morning soaking in the healing sulfur pool, exfoliate in the mud, and stroll through the geothermal bushland.
+You'll come away feeling refreshed.

-This afternoon will be free and open for optional activities.
-Rotorua has plenty of choice from zip lining, walking or cycling in the forest; riding on a WWII amphibious craft; having a museum visit; exploring a 3D Trick Art Gallery and more.
+The afternoon is free for optional activities.
+Rotorua has plenty of choices, from zip lining, walking or cycling in the forest, riding on a WWII amphibious craft, visiting a museum, exploring a 3D Trick Art Gallery, and more.

 After dinner at Atticus Finch, we'll visit the Redwood Forest for a night walk in the treetops on eco-suspended bridges and platforms.
-Massive trees are lit up by stupendous David Trubridge designed lanterns.
-It will surely be a magical experience to celebrate the end of our amazing trip.
+Here, stupendous David Trubridge designed lanterns to light up the massive trees.
+It's a magical experience to celebrate the end of our amazing trip.

 Hell's Garden Geothermal Pools